-US Defense Sec.
-Mattis meets with Chinese President Xi in Beijing
+China will not give up 'any inch of territory' in the Pacific, Xi tells Mattis

 The Pentagon last month disinvited China from participating in an annual multinational military drill, known as RimPac, which officially kicks off this week, blaming it on Beijing's escalating militarization in the South China Sea by deploying new missile systems on its man-made islands in the contested waters.

-A US military official also recently said that suspected Chinese laser attacks have been targeting US warplanes in the Pacific, with 20 incidents recorded since September of last year -- an allegation that Beijing rejected as "pure fabrication."
+A US military official recently said that suspected Chinese laser attacks have been targeting US warplanes in the Pacific, with 20 incidents recorded since September of last year -- an allegation that Beijing rejected as "pure fabrication."

 Another contentious point involves Taiwan, a self-governed island off China's southeastern coast that Beijing regards as part of its territory.
 Despite condemnations from China, the US continues to sell advanced weapons to the island under the Taiwan Relations Act.